The Six Wives of Henry VIII (album): Recording and production

 When the album was finished, its production costs had increased to around £25,000.
 Wakeman described working on it as "difficult and cumbersome", but felt the project became a rewarding one.
 He was excited to present the album to A&M management at their London office, and played it to the head of the UK division, Tony Burdfield and Terry O'Neill of the promotions department, and an American lawyer who represented the US division.
 Wakeman "sensed that something was not right in the room.
 There was pretty much silence as it finished", and recalled the lawyer saying that it was a good work-in-progress and was looking forward to hearing vocals on it.
 After Wakeman explained that it was an instrumental album, the lawyer left the room.
 The head of A&M felt the album would be too difficult to sell, and another member of staff estimated that 50,000 copies had to be sold in order to make a profit.
 After a subsequent meeting with two A&R men, who expressed their fondness for its "off the wall" quality, the label gave the green-light and agreed to an initial pressing of 12,500 copies.
 Wakeman looked back at this moment and "was absolutely deflated", and has said that no one from A&M apologised for their incorrect assumptions.

 After presenting the album to A&M, management cut back the budget for the production of its cover.
 Wakeman had difficulty in obtaining portraits of the wives but managed to find some for the sleeve.
-The front photograph was taken at the Madame Tussauds wax museum in Baker Street, where a figure of Richard Nixon can be seen in the background as the curtain was not fully closed.
+The front photograph was taken at the Madame Tussauds wax museum, where a wax figure of Richard Nixon can be seen in the background as the curtain was not fully closed.
 Wakeman is shown wearing a t-shirt, jeans, and trainers.
 The cover was to be produced in black and white as A&M had refused to pay for a version in full colour, but Michael Doud managed to get the final design printed in a sepia tone, which Wakeman said was a vast improvement.